 30 x 42 cm

-For many people, their main experience of mathematics is sheer blind terror.
+For many people, their main experience of mathematics is sheer terror.
 Show them an equation and cold beads of sweat appear on their foreheads as they succumb to the icy grip of fear.
 For others, the experience is quite different.
 Some are bemused or irritated; others feel a surge of curiosity and a powerful sense of achievement when the hieroglyphics have been conquered.

 I am not interested in mathematics as it is often portrayed: as a silver thread of logic that leads from hypothesis to proof.
 This is a kind of ivory castle of mathematics, a perfect but ultimately unreachable world.

 Let me say upfront that I am not a mathematician.
 I lay no claim to the equations I have selected in my work.
-Those are the discoveries of the philosophers and scientists who spend their lives exploring the mathematical world and revealing its great wonders.
+Those are the discoveries of the mathematicians, philosophers and scientists who spend their lives exploring the mathematical world and revealing its great wonders.
 For me they are like the great explorers returning from distant shores with tales of fantastic lands and magical creatures.

 There is nothing particularly special about this process.
 In the same way that an ordinary photograph is a snapshot of an area of outstanding natural beauty, a mathematical photograph is a snapshot of mathematical beauty.
+But photography records much more than that — it is a mirror for society in all its glory and all its ignominy.
+The mathematical landscape offers a different lens through which to view it.

-Email: justin@justinmullins.com
+justin@justinmullins.com